tylertitsworth/5th-age-srd/Character-Rules/Rituals.md

 #### Lullaby

-**Casting Time/Duration**: 10 minutes**/**As long as you play plus 10 minutes
+**Casting Time/Duration:** 10 minutes**/**As long as you play plus 10 minutes

-**Market/Component Cost**: 150 gp**/**30 gp, plus a focus worth 300 gp
+**Market/Component Cost:** 150 gp**/**30 gp, plus a focus worth 300 gp

-**Effect**: Your performance makes your audience drowsy.
+**Effect:** Your performance makes your audience drowsy.
 Affected creatures are also considered distracted, which might allow an ally (or you, after you stop playing) to make Stealth checks to hide from them even without concealment.

 _Focus_: A musical instrument you play as part of performing the ritual.

-**Skill Check**: Your Arcana skill check result determines the penalty to Insight checks and Perception checks of each creature that can hear you other than you and your allies.
+**Skill Check:** Your Arcana skill check result determines the penalty to Insight checks and Perception checks of each creature that can hear you other than you and your allies.

 | Arcana Skill Check Result | Penalty to Insight Checks and Perception Checks |
 | ------------------- | ----------------------------------------------- |